BalderHolst/SSL/README.md

 Check out the [live demo](https://balderholst.github.io/SSL/)!

 ## Idea
-An ssl program, is an expression that maps an (x, y) coordinate to an RGB value (like a shader).
+An SSL program, is an expression that maps an (x, y) coordinate to an RGB value (like a shader).
 A simple program may look like this
 ```text
 {x, y, 0.0}
 ```